 Dogs are in their prime for these few years.
 Energy levels may have plateaued when compared to a puppy but injuries are more common during this prime age since they are typically more active than a senior dog.
 Most dogs are fairly healthy during these years, but giant-sized dogs may start acting more like a senior and have some health issues as they approach five to six years of age.

 The age ranges of a senior dog will vary depending on the size of the dog, but senior dogs are typically considered to be over seven years of age.
 Giant dogs may be considered senior as young as five years of age, though.
 Starting at the age of six, determine how old your dog is in human by multiplying their chronological age by 5.5 if they are a small breed dog, 6 if they area a medium breed dog, 6.5 if they are a large breed dog, and 7.5 if they are a giant breed dog.

 Senior dogs require more regular health monitoring when compared to younger dogs so that any signs of disease can be caught early.
 Check-ups with your veterinarian may be recommended every six months instead of annually due to how quickly dogs age.

 Once a dog reaches double digits, it may be classified as geriatric, but smaller dogs may not reach this classification until they reach 14 years of age since they tend to live longer than larger breeds.
 It is not as common to have a giant-sized dog live into the double digits as it is a small dog.

-Geriatric dogs of any size are prone to developing many different age-related diseases and issues.
-Just like in people, difficulty walking and jumping can be the result of arthritis and different organs may not work well without the help of medications.
-At a minimum, check-ups with your veterinarian should be done every six months, but more often is preferable.
+Geriatric dogs of any size are prone to developing many different age-related conditions.
+Just like in people, difficulty walking and jumping can be the result of arthritis and different organs may not work well and require medical support.
+At a minimum, check-ups with your veterinarian should be done every six months, but more often may be preferable.